-Currently, we impact girls directly through our signature program “Club Niña” at two different communities in Desamparados, in the province of San José.
+Currently, we impact girls directly through our signature program “Club Niña” at three different communities in Desamparados, in the province of San José.
 Our goal is to reach as many girls as possible throughout the country, especially in areas with high teen pregnancy rates, such as rural areas and our frontier with Panamá and Nicaragua.

 Our club is based on life-skills such as respect, critical thinking, empathy, and conflict resolution, among others.
 As an added experience, Club Niña has a special STEM (Science, Engineering, Technology and Math) and Fitness/Nutrition session.

 We work so girls can develop and strengthen their socio-emotional skills in order to take care of themselves, stay in school and make informed decisions regarding their own lives.
 We firmly believe in early intervention and prevention, as well as in the fight against gender inequality.
 Our goal is that the girls of Club Niña become empowered and confident, that they achieve their goals and reach their full potential.